mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 <br>
 At time of writing I am using Debian 12.6, this is the minimum so DO an apt update && upgrade to make sure you are current.<br><br>
-I am using SpiralLinux which formats as BTRFS and has snapper rollback in the GRUB menu!<br>
+I am using SpiralLinux which formats as BTRFS and has snapper rollback in the GRUB menu !<br>
-Many Many Many thanks to the OpenSUSE GeckoLinux dev for coming up with SpiralLinux.<br>
+Many Many Many Special thanks to the OpenSUSE GeckoLinux dev for coming up with SpiralLinux.<br>
 https://spirallinux.github.io/#download
 <br>
 <br>